 6.2G.2 UE maximum output power reduction for Tx Diversity

-For UE supporting Tx diversity, the allowed MPR for the maximum output power is specified in Table 6.2.2-1, Table 6.2D.2-1, Table 6.2D.2-2 and Table 6.2D.2-3 for UE power class 3, 2 and 1.5 respectively.
+For UE supporting Tx diversity, the allowed MPR for the maximum output power is specified in Table 6.2.2-1 for UE power class PC3, Table 6.2D.2-1 for PC2, Table 6.2D.2-2 and Table 6.2D.2-3 for PC1.5 respectively.
 For UE power class 1.5, the allowed maximum power reduction (MPR) defined in Table 6.2D.2-3 is in accordance with the indicated modifiedMPR-Behavior specified in Table L.1-1 for channel bandwidths ≤ 100 MHz.
-The maximum output power is defined as the sum of the maximum output power at each UE antenna connector.

 6.2G.3 UE additional maximum output power reduction for Tx Diversity

-For UE supporting Tx diversity, the A-MPR values specified in clause 6.2.3 shall apply to the maximum output power specified in Table 6.2.1-1, and the maximum output power is defined as the sum of the maximum output power at each UE antenna connector.
+For UE supporting Tx diversity, the A-MPR values specified in clause 6.2.3 shall apply to the maximum output power specified in Table 6.2.1-1.
 Unless stated otherwise, an A-MPR of 0 dB shall be used.

 6.2G.4 Configured transmitted power for Tx Diversity